February 5, 2025

 *This data was pulled from G2 in 2025.
 Some reviews may have been edited for clarity.

 Onshape is a browser-based computer-aided design (CAD) platform that replaces the old-school, clunky software model with a fully cloud-powered experience.
-Unlike traditional CAD programs that require hefty installations and constant file management, Onshape runs entirely in your web browser, meaning I could access my projects from literally anywhere—including my phone (which felt weird but surprisingly worked).
+Unlike traditional CAD programs that require hefty installations and constant file management, Onshape runs entirely in a web browser, meaning users could access their projects from literally anywhere—including their phone (which feels weird but works surprisingly well, according to G2 reviews).

 Then there’s the free version—it’s great that they offer one, but it comes with a big catch: you can only create public documents.
 That means if you’re working on proprietary designs or just don’t want your experimental creations out in the wild, you’ll need a paid plan.